Learn-Write-Repeat/Open-contributions/Trivedh_Python_Functions.md

 # Functions in Python
 <h2>Definition:</h2>
-Function is a block of code or set of statements that performs a specific task and executes only when called.
+<p>Function is a block of code or set of statements that performs a specific task and executes only when called.
-Complex projects can be broken down into smaller tasks.These small tasks can contain multiple lines of code and can be used multiple times in the same program.<br>
+Complex projects can be broken down into smaller tasks.These small tasks can contain multiple lines of code and can be used multiple times in the same program.<p><br>
 <table>
 <tr>
 <th>Syntax</th>